-Industry 4.0 describes the growing digitisation of the entire supply chain, which enables the connection of systems and objects based on real-time data exchange (Dorst, 2015); as a result, products, machines, and processes with artificial intelligence will be able to adapt to changing environmental factors (Hecklau et al., 2016; Magistretti et al., 2019).
-The goal of Industry 4.0 is to create a shift in production from machine-dominant to intelligent and digital (Zhong et al., 2017).
-Industry 4.0 promises to boost manufacturing's flexibility and interconnection in addition to increasing mass customisation and productivity (Trstenjak and Cosic, 2017; Zhong et al., 2019).
+Industry 4.0 (I4.0) describes the increasing digitisation of the complete supply chain.
+This facilitates the integration of systems and objects through real-time data interchange (Dorst, 2015).
+Consequently, products, machines, and procedures embedded with artificial intelligence will possess the capability to adjust to shifting environmental conditions (Hecklau et al., 2016; Magistretti et al., 2019).
+The goal of I4.0 is to create a shift in production from machine-dominant to intelligent and digital (Zhong et al., 2017).
+I4.0 promises to boost manufacturing's flexibility and interconnection in addition to increasing mass customisation and productivity (Trstenjak and Cosic, 2017; Zhong et al., 2017) in order to successfully execute a digital transformation (Castelo-Branco et al., 2019).
 According to Zhong et al. (2017), it helps businesses become highly efficient and handle the difficulty of generating customised items with a short lead time to market and improved quality.

-The increasing use of digital technologies in the Industry 4.0 era implies a more sophisticated, comprehensive approach to knowledge management that is centred on managing human-machine knowledge.
+The increasing use of digital technologies in the I4.0 era implies a more sophisticated, comprehensive approach to knowledge management that is centred on managing human-machine knowledge.
 The biggest obstacle is realising the full potential of digitalisation through a knowledge management strategy that fosters data-driven decision-making through data analysis, knowledge and information sharing (Natarajan, 2018).
-Rüßmann et al. (2015) compiled nine technologies that define top businesses in Industry 4.0.
+Rüßmann et al. (2015) compiled nine technologies that define top businesses in I4.0.
 These include cyber security, cloud-based services, simulation, industrial Internet of Things, autonomous robots, augmented reality, big data analysis, and both horizontal and vertical system integration.